bgub/zig-gtk4-starter/README.md

 A simple demo of using Zig to create a GTK4 application.
 Inspired by [Ghostty](https://github.com/ghostty-org/ghostty), which uses Zig as the core and GTK4 for the Linux GUI.

+For a version that uses the zig-gobject bindings, see the [zig-gobject branch](https://github.com/bgub/zig-gtk4-starter/tree/zig-gobject).

 Just publishing since it took a while to get everything working (C interop and build especially).

 ## Requirements